TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 		snappy> describe gemTable;
         snappy> select * from gemTable;

-<a id= replicatesnappydatatable> </a>
+<a id= replicatesnappytable> </a>
-### Replicating to SnappyData Table and Running Join Queries
+### Replicating to TIBCO ComputeDB Table and Running Join Queries

-You can replicate the data in GemFire SQL table into a SnappyData table and then run join queries.
+You can replicate the data in GemFire SQL table into a TIBCO ComputeDB table and then run join queries.

-1. Create a SnappyData table based on the external table that was created using GemFire.
+1. Create a TIBCO ComputeDB table based on the external table that was created using GemFire.

-		snappy> create table SnappyDataTable using column as (select * from gemTable);
+		snappy> create table TIBCO ComputeDBTable using column as (select * from gemTable);
-		snappy> select * from SnappyDataTable;
+		snappy> select * from TIBCO ComputeDBTable;

 2. Run join queries.

-		snappy> select t1.key_Column, t1.value_Column, t2.value_Column from GemTable t1, SnappyDataTable t2 where t1.key_Column = t2.key_Column;
+		snappy> select t1.key_Column, t1.value_Column, t2.value_Column from GemTable t1, TIBCO ComputeDBTable t2 where t1.key_Column = t2.key_Column;

 <a id= initializegemfireconnector> </a>
 ## Initializing the GemFire Connector

-SnappyData uses a set of functions that are deployed in the GemFire cluster, to interact with the cluster, for accessing metadata, runnning queries, and accessing data in GemFire.
-You must deploy the SnappyData GemFire Connector's jar that is **gemfire-function jar** into the GemFire cluster to enable the connector functionality.
+TIBCO ComputeDB uses a set of functions that are deployed in the GemFire cluster, to interact with the cluster, for accessing metadata, runnning queries, and accessing data in GemFire.
+You must deploy the TIBCO ComputeDB GemFire Connector's jar that is **gemfire-function jar** into the GemFire cluster to enable the connector functionality.

 ### Enabling Connector Functionality
-To enable the connector functionality,  you must deploy the SnappyData GemFire Connector's **gemfire-function** jar.
+To enable the connector functionality,  you must deploy the TIBCO ComputeDB GemFire Connector's **gemfire-function** jar.

 Execute the following to deploy the **gemfire-function** jar:

 ```
-Deploy SnappyData GemFire Connector's gemfire-function jar (`gfeFunct
+Deploy TIBCO ComputeDB GemFire Connector's gemfire-function jar (`gfeFunct
 ions-0.9.2.1.jar`):
-gfsh>deploy --jar=<SnappyData Product Home>//connectors/gfeFunctions-0.9.2.1.jar
+gfsh>deploy --jar=<TIBCO ComputeDB_Product_Home>//connectors/gfeFunctions-0.9.2.1.jar

 ```

 ### Executing Queries with GemFire Connector

-During the query execution, snappydata passes the names of attributes and filter conditions to the GemFire cluster, to prune the data that is fetched from GemFire.
+During the query execution, TIBCO ComputeDB passes the names of attributes and filter conditions to the GemFire cluster, to prune the data that is fetched from GemFire.

-For example, if you query for only attribute A from a GemFire Region value and that too of only those Region values which meet the filter condition, then instead of fetching the complete value only the pruned data needs to be sent to SnappyData.
+For example, if you query for only attribute A from a GemFire Region value and that too of only those Region values which meet the filter condition, then instead of fetching the complete value only the pruned data needs to be sent to TIBCO ComputeDB.

-For this purpose by default SnappyData relies on OQL of GemFire to prune the data.
+For this purpose by default TIBCO ComputeDB relies on OQL of GemFire to prune the data.
 However, you can write custom **QueryExecutor** to retrieve the pruned data from GemFire.
 This is done by implementing **QueryExecutor** interface.
-The **QueryExecutor** implementation should be packaged in a jar which is loaded by SnappyData using **ServiceLoader** API of java.
+The **QueryExecutor** implementation should be packaged in a jar which is loaded by TIBCO ComputeDB using **ServiceLoader** API of java.
 As a part of the contract, the jar should include the following file with the path described:</br>**META-INF/services/io.snappydata.spark.gemfire.connector.query.QueryExecutor**</br>This file should contain the fully qualified class name of the custom **QueryExecutor**.

 !!!Note
 	The name of the file should be **io.snappydata.spark.gemfire.connector.query.QueryExecutor**.